Shopify/theme-check/README.md

 - 0: Success!
 - 1: Your code doesn't pass the checks
-- 2: There's a bug in theme-check
+- 2: There's a bug in platformos-check

 If you would like to change the severity of a check, you can do so with the `severity` attribute.
 Example: